 - The application consists of a number of windows.
 It starts with exactly one window. - Each window has a number of bouncing balls, and a button that spawns a new window. - A window can be closed.
-If no more windows remain, the application exits. - The user can spawn a new ball by right-clicking in a window.
-The ball starts moving in a random direction.
-Its colour is black. - The user can select a ball by left-clicking it.
-The ball then changes its colour to yellow, and stops moving. - The user can move a selected ball around by dragging it. - When a user releases the ball he is dragging, its colour changes to red, and its velocity is changed proportionally to how fast the user is moving the mouse. - When the user presses the "delete" button, all selected balls in the current window are deleted.
+If no more windows remain, the application exits. - The user can spawn a new black ball by right-clicking in a window.
+The ball starts moving in a random direction. - The user can select a ball by left-clicking on it.
+The ball then changes its colour to yellow, and stops moving. - The user can move a selected ball by dragging it. - When releasing a dragged ball, its colour changes to red, and its velocity is changed proportionally to how fast the user was moving the mouse. - When the user presses the "delete" key, all selected balls in the current window are deleted.

 A screenshot of the running application is shown in Figure 1.
-The original SCXML language has no facilities for creating and deleting communicating Statecharts instances at runtime, which, for this example, is preferable.
-Each ball's behaviour would then be controlled by a separate Statecharts model, and each instance would be allowed to communicate with others.
-For example, a window contains multiple balls, and that relation should be expressed explicitly, to allow for communication from the parent to its children and vice versa.
+The original Statecharts formalism has no facilities for specifying multi-agent systems whose structure changes over time.
+Each ball's behaviour is ideally controlled by a separate Statecharts model, with each instance able to communicate with others.
+The constraints on the structure of the application should additionally be specified by the application designer and checked at runtime.

-THE SCCD LANGUAGE
+THE SCCD FORMALISM

-The SCCD language extends Statecharts with the concept of a class, which models structure, and associates with each class a definition of its behaviour (as a Statecharts model).
-A concrete syntax for the language extends SCXML, and is appropriately called SCCDXML.
-We first present the new features of our language, and then we discuss the management of objects at runtime by a dedicated object manager.
+The SCCD formalism extends Statecharts with the concept of a class, which models structure, and associates with each class a definition of its behaviour (in the form of a Statecharts model).
+We extend SCXML for the modelling of SCCD models, thus creating the SCCDXML language.
+We first present the new features of our language, and then we discuss the management of objects at runtime.